 When we first moved here to Northern Virginia 7 years ago, one of my first tasks was to repaint all the walls in the house.
 They were awful...and were partly the reason why this house sat on the market for 6 months until we arrived.
 As soon as I saw this house I had a vision and couldn't wait to get my hands on it.
 I was rather firm with most paint colors.
-I conquered the basement and my husband helped me with the living room and dining room.
-The kitchen was next.
-And then there was the family room.
 Meanwhile I was shopping for fabric to sew window treatments for the house.

 About this time I met a lady who was a designer.
 She excitedly asked me about all of my paint colors.
 She highly approved!
 She knew exactly which colors I meant when I named them!
 I told her I was a bit perplexed about the family room, so she volunteered to come over and give me advice.
 I thanked her but told her I didn't have a budget to pay her.
 She said she'd come for free just because she likes to give advice.

 Everything she saw she liked...except the family room.
 She didn't like the furniture.
 However I had no budget to buy new furniture.
 She liked the greens in the living room and dining room and the yellow in the kitchen.
 She suggested a golden green for the family room...since everything was open concept, to blend the greens and yellows on the floor.

 I had yellow in the stairwell but wasn't sure which color to put where in the mid-section of the house where all the colors came together.
 She told me exactly which wall would take which color.
 I wrote notes on each wall...for yellow or green.
 I even bought the golden green for the family room.
 I like that color a lot, especially since it's called "Lafayette"!